-Our Work Advocacy grounded in First Nations determination and jurisdiction over child, family and community wellbeing.
+Our Work Advocacy grounded in First Nations determination and jurisdiction over child, family, and community well-being.

 First Nations children are disproportionately more likely to be the subject of investigations, recipients of ongoing services, and transferred to out of home care.